Third-party cookies: the end of an era, what the experts are saying

 - Contextual technology, content and creativity are Seedtag’s keywords moving forward.

 Keep on reading and get all the details on the insights from the experts we spoke to.

 Nestlé Purina and their focus on collecting PII

 We are already seeing the consequences of a cookieless world in our industry as some technologies are already phasing out storing cookies, impacting our ability to drive ads.

 In a cookieless world it will be more difficult to be efficient when posting ads but it will be more beneficial for our visitors as their privacy will be increased.

 So it’s not going to be easy without third-party cookies and it will be important to treat and collect PII correctly.

-“We will be incrementing the collection of first-party data to counter the effects of the disappearance of third-party cookies at Nestlé Purina.”
+“We will be incrementing the collection of first- and zero-party data to counter the effects of the disappearance of third-party cookies at Nestlé Purina.”

 – Aleix Monegal – Nestlé Purina Petcare EMENA, Head of Digital Operations

 Decathlon (via Semetis) are betting on new targeting approaches